RogueTensor/bitagent_subnet/README.md

 3) `--openai-api-base` - this sets the vLLM endpoint that's running your local model. \
    Example: `--openai-api-base http://localhost:8000/v1`

-See [Miner Considerations](#miner-considerations) for common areas miners should look to improve.
+See [Miner Configuration Considerations](#miner-configuration-considerations) for common areas miners should look to improve.

 #### Miner Emissions